How SharePoint Online and OneDrive for Business interact with Microsoft Teams

 Integration with SharePoint On-premises is not supported for Microsoft Teams at this time.

 For every team, a SharePoint site is created, and the Shared Documents folder is the default folder created for the team.
-Each channel, including the General channel (the default channel for each team) has a folder in Shared Documents.
+Each standard channel, including the General channel (the default channel for each team) has a folder in Shared Documents.

 It's not currently possible to replace the default SharePoint site and document library with another one.
 We've heard from you that you want it, and we're considering it.
 Check the Teams Roadmap or Teams UserVoice to stay on top of upcoming features.